mozilla/nunjucks/docs/api.md

 {% api %}
 WebLoader
-new WebLoader([baseURL], [neverUpdate])
+new WebLoader([baseURL], [opts])

 This is only available in the browser. **baseURL** is the URL to load templates from (must be the same domain), and it defaults to the current relative directory.

+**opts** is an object with the following optional properties:

-If **neverUpdate** is `true` templates will only ever be fetched once, so you won't see any updates to templates; the default is to load the template every time it is rendered.
+* **useCache** if `true`, templates will be forever cached and you won't see updates to them.
+The cache is disabled by default because there is no way to watch for changes and dirty the cache.
+    Remember, you should be precompiling your templates for production.
+* **async** if `true`, templates will be loaded asynchronously instead synchronously.
+You must use the asynchronous render API when using this (pass a callback to `render`).

 This loader also recognizes when precompiled templates are available and automatically uses them instead of fetching over HTTP.
 In